-IAS Exam is held on multiple dates starting from December 03 to December 09, 2016.
-In IAS Main exam there are 2 optional papers in UPSC civil services mains exam.
-In IAS Mains examination paper 6&7 are optional subject papers.
-You can choose Konkani language as an optional subject, if you have graduated in the literature of Konkani language as the main subject.
+As you know, in IAS Mains examination paper 6&7 are optional subject papers.
+You can choose Konkani language as an optional subject if you have graduated in the literature of Konkani language as the main subject.
 With well-planned strategies, you can easily score well in the Konkani literature.
 Interest should be the prime criteria for choosing any optional.
 Each Konkani paper consists of 250 marks.
 Duration for each Konkani mains paper is 3 hours.
-Here is a detailed IAS Syllabus.
+Here is a detailed IAS Konkani Paper-I and Paper-II Syllabus.

 (i) Origin and development of the language and influences on it.